 • Chargebacks and rebates.
-Although we have sold Angiomax primarily to wholesalers, we typically enter into agreements with hospitals, either directly or through group purchasing organizations acting on behalf of their hospital members, in connection with the hospitals' purchases of Angiomax from the wholesalers.
-Based on the terms of these agreements, most of our hospital customers have the right to receive a discounted price and volume-based rebate on product purchases.
-We provide a credit to the wholesaler, or a chargeback, representing the difference between the wholesaler's acquisition list price and the discounted price.
+Although we primarily sell Angiomax to a sole source distributor and several small wholesalers in the United States and to certain international distributors, we typically enter into agreements with hospitals, either directly or through group purchasing organizations acting on behalf of their hospital members, in connection with the hospitals' purchases of Angiomax from our sole source distributor or wholesalers.
+Based on these agreements, most of our hospital customers have the right to receive a discounted price and volume-based rebates on product purchases.
+In the case of discounted pricing, we typically provide a credit to our sole source distributor, or a chargeback, representing the difference between the sole source distributor's acquisition list price and the discounted price.
+In the case of the volume-based rebates, we typically pay the rebate directly to the hospitals.

-As a result of these contracts, at the time of product shipment, we must estimate the likelihood that Angiomax sold to wholesalers might be ultimately sold to a contracting hospital or group purchasing organization.
+As a result of these agreements, at the time of product shipment, we must estimate the likelihood that Angiomax sold to the sole source distributor or wholesaler might be ultimately sold to a contracting hospital or group purchasing organization.
 We must also estimate the contracting hospital's or group purchasing organization's volume of purchases.

-We base our estimates on the historic chargeback data we receive from wholesalers, which detail historic buying patterns and sales mix for particular hospitals and group purchasing organizations, and the applicable customer chargeback rates and rebate thresholds.
+We base our estimates on certain industry data, hospital purchases and the historic chargeback data we receive from our sole source distributor, most of which the sole source distributor receives from wholesalers, which detail historic buying patterns and sales mix for particular hospitals and group purchasing organizations, and the applicable customer chargeback rates and rebate thresholds.